nickbalestra/nickbalestra.github.io/_posts/2015-12-8-sankey-d3-faux-DOM-react.md

 ### Sankey Diagram, a real example

-To put all the pieces together and see in a more concrete example how this approach may work, we'll be building an interactive App that allows us to construct and edit [Sankey's diagrams](http://bost.ocks.org/mike/sankey/).
+To put all the pieces together and see this approach in a more concrete example, we'll be building an interactive App that allows us to construct and edit [Sankey's diagrams](http://bost.ocks.org/mike/sankey/).

 The approach will be: